 Eight letters is a fun brain game for seniors.
 You’ll have to create words using the eight letters presented to you on the screen to earn points.
 The longer the word, the more points you will earn.

 The classic crossword puzzle is a popular word game among senior citizens, but that is more a stereotype than real.
 AARP Games features several online crossword puzzles, including a daily crossword solution.
 This game has an intuitive interface that makes clues easy to read.
 It’s possible to reveal letters, words, or the entire puzzle if you’re stuck.

 14. Cryptogram Quotations

-It’s a lot like starring in a Hollywood thriller when you play the role of an international spy.
-In Cryptogram Quotations, the secret message is deciphered by using a substitution code.
-It has been encrypted, with letters substituted for each other.
+This game is a lot like starring in a Hollywood thriller when you play the role of an international spy.
+In Cryptogram Quotations, you have to decipher the secret message using a substitution code.
+The message has been encrypted, with letters substituted for each other.
 To solve this clue, you will need to use your knowledge of spelling patterns and sentence structure.

 15. CrossCraze Pro

 CrossCraze Pro is a fun word game for seniors similar to Scrabble.
 The generic mode requires linking new words to existing words on the board.
 The second mode is to drop new tiles over existing ones to create words in that way.
-You can play with friends or with an AI with ten levels of difficulty.
+You can play with friends or an AI with ten difficulty levels.
 Furthermore, nine languages are supported, as are 12 board themes and 28 layouts.
 A hint system is also available for those who need it.

 16. The Word Search

 Word search puzzles have been among the top hobbies for seniors for years with paper and pencil.
 Seniors can also enjoy word searches digitally as fantastic online games.
-There are many different types of word search puzzles to be found over at The Word Search.
+You can find many different types of word search puzzles over one The Word Search website.

-Word games for seniors are a great way for socializing and reducing stress levels, so give them a try and come back here to share your experience and questions with others in the comment section.
+Word games for seniors are a great way to socialize and reduce stress levels, so give them a try and come back here to share your experience and questions with others in the comment section.